-Children with egg allergies can safely receive flu vaccine, study saysJanuary 22nd, 2013 in Immunology /
+Children with egg allergies can safely receive flu vaccine, study saysJanuary 22, 2013 in Medicine & Health / Immunology

 Egg allergic children, including those with a history of anaphylaxis to egg, can safely receive a single dose of the seasonal influenza vaccine, according to a new study from the University of Michigan.

 Historically, the CDC recommended that the seasonal influenza vaccine not be administered to egg allergic children.
 Recent research conducted at the University of Michigan, and elsewhere, helped modify this recommendation in 2011 so that caution was warranted for only those with severe egg allergy.

 The new study, published in the Annals of Allergy, Asthma and Immunology, is good news for children who've had severe egg allergies, given the prevalence of the flu this season.
 In the study, none of the children with severe egg allergies developed an allergic reaction after receiving the vaccine, says Matthew Greenhawt, M.D., M.B.A., MSc, lead author of the study and assistant professor of allergy and immunology at the University of Michigan's C.S.
 Mott Children's Hospital.

 "The flu vaccine is grown in embryonated chicken eggs and contains residual amounts of ovalbumin, a major egg allergen.
 This has historically raised concern about the safety of the vaccine in children with egg allergies," says Greenhawt.

 "But this study shows these children, all of whom either had anaphylaxis or a severe allergic reaction from egg, can tolerate the vaccine.
 That's important because we know it's crucial that children get a vaccine to avoid the flu, especially this year as we've seen such an increase in cases and severity.
 The benefits outweigh the risks."